nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Before the execution:

 <img src="images/IngredientSetCommand.png" width="850" height="595" />

-Figure above shows tCheck's GUI during the command is being entered.
+Figure 6a.
+A screenshot showing the view before executing `i-set` command

+After the execution:<br>

 <img src="images/IngredientSetCommandResultDisplay.png" width="850" height="595" />

-Figure above showing tCheck's GUI after pressing "Enter".
+Figure 6b.
+A screenshot showing the outcome of an `i-set` command

 Note that the amount for Milk is updated in Ingredient Tracker section inside the _Main View_.

 #### 2.2 Setting all ingredients' levels to different specified amounts : `i-set-all`